tweag/cardano-conformance-testing-of-consensus/docs/design.md

 The purpose of `testgen` is to generate test cases; it accepts arguments to select a specific class of tests, and potentially some test-specific tuning knobs (to eg, change the "difficulty" of the test.)
-Each class of tests will have an associated `Gen`erator, which `testgen` will invoke to instantiate the test class.
-Its output will be a test file containing a point schedule and a (mechanical) description of the property which needs to pass.
+Each class of tests will have an associated Generator, which `testgen` will invoke to instantiate the test class.
+Its output will be a *test file* containing a point schedule and a (mechanical) description of the property which needs to pass.

-The `runner` tool accepts a test file (as output by `testgen`) and a *shrink index* (see [shrinking](#shrinking)), and spins up simulated peers corresponding to the embedded point schedule.
-The `runner` tool will then output a [topology file](https://developers.cardano.org/docs/operate-a-stake-pool/node-operations/topology/) whose `localRoots` will point to the simulated peers.
-We will create an additional `localRoot` peer whose job is to record all messages diffused from the NUT.
+The `runner` tool takes a test file (as output by `testgen`) as mandatory argument, and an optional *shrink index* (see [shrinking](#shrinking)), to spin up simulated peers corresponding to the embedded point schedule.
+The `runner` tool will then output a
+[topology
+file](https://developers.cardano.org/docs/operate-a-stake-pool/node-operations/topology/)
+whose `localRoots` point to the simulated peers and an additional downstream peer whose sole job is to query the NUT state.[^query]

+[^query]: Most properties in the referenced test suit depend exclusively on the final state of the NUT, so such a query could be made once after the point schedule completes.
+However, its plausible that querying the NUT state throughout the test run could allow implementing other properties if such repeated queries prove to be robust enough.

 Alternative nodes which wish to test against `runner` need to parse the generated topology file and connect to the simulated peers.
 Once they have all been